Kaggle: Walmart Trip Type Classification

 The box plot below indicates that there’s a relationship between the number of submissions and best score, with competitors who made more submissions generally ending up with a better final score.
 There are, of course, exceptions to this general rule.
 The winner (indicated by the orange square) made only 6 submissions, while the rest of the top ten competitors made between 19 and 83 entries.

 Some of the competitors have posted their work on a source code thread in the Forums.
-There’ll be a lot to learn by browsing through that.
+There will be a lot to learn by browsing through that.

 I’ve just finished the Santa’s Stolen Sleigh competition and I’ll be reporting on that in a few days time.
 Also working on a solution for the Homesite Quote Conversion competition, which is providing a new range of challenges.